vuestorefront/.github/profile/README.md

 On August 15th, 2017 the very first commit message `Initial commit` was created.
 Fast forward to these days, we have more than 16,000 commits, nearly 300 contributors and more than 2,500 issues closed and resolved.

-This would be impossible without our active and vibrant community of more than 5,000 members and 120+ partner agencies 🤗
+This would not be possible without our active and vibrant community of more than 5,000 members and 120+ partner agencies 🤗

 ## 🏡 Vue Storefront
 Frontend Drives Customer Experience